TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

   annotations this could be an indication to the extension author to consider branching off an extensions to support individual Core versions instead of supporting multiple versions in the same release.

-.. index:: Extension Scanner; Project developers
+.. index:: Extension scanner; Project developers

 Project developers
 ==================